isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/CHISEL Healthcare InnoMatch 2024.md

 <td rowspan="1" colspan="1">
 <p><strong>Networking Lunch</strong>
 </p>
-<p><em>Check out the booths by and hear from CHISEL 2024’s finalists and semi-finalists, our partner healthcare clusters’ sharing on their Innovation Hubs, and our partners’ sharing on their programmes for start-ups!</em>
+<p><em>Hear from and check out the booths by CHISEL 2024 finalists and semi-finalists, learn about our partner healthcare clusters' Innovation Hubs, and find out more about our partners' programmes for start-ups! </em>
 </p>
 </td>
 </tr>